 Depreciable assets financed through a finance lease will give rise to a depreciation expense and finance cost which will occur for each accounting period.
 The depreciation policy for depreciable leased assets shall be consistent with the policy of depreciable owned assets, and the depreciation recognised shall be calculated in accordance with the Standard on Property, Plant and Equipment, GRAP 17.
-If there is no reasonable certainty that the municipality will obtain ownership by the end of the lease term, the asset shall be fully depreciated over the shorter of the lease term and its useful life.
-If there is certainty that the municipality will obtain ownership by the end of the lease term, the asset will be fully depreciated over the asset's useful life.
+If there is no reasonable certainty that the municipality will obtain ownership by the end of the lease term, the asset shall be fully depreciated over the shorter of the lease term, the asset will be fully depreciated over the asset's useful life.

 All PPE, except land and heritage assets, shall be depreciated over their remaining useful lives.
 All intangible assets, other than intangibles with an indefinite useful life, shall be amortised over their remaining useful lives.
-Capital spares held in storage will be depreciated using the unit of production method.
-The method of depreciation shall be reviewed on an annual basis, though the straight line basis shall be used in all cases unless Council determines otherwise.
 Servitudes and Investment Property will not be depreciated.
 The existence, remaining useful lives and residual values of fixed assets shall also be reviewed at each reporting date.